1. The early bird catches the worm when you work from home

+Increasing your metabolism at the start of the day will not only make you think more clearly but improve your circulation and tissue flexibility to help stop working from home being a pain in the back!
 Get up at your usual time, resist the temptation to catch a few more zzz’s.
-Make your bed, brush your teeth, get into your gym kit and how about heading out for your one permitted outdoor exercise bright and early?
-If you’re vulnerable and have been advised not to leave home, try doing a simple home exercise programme?
+Make your bed, brush your teeth, get into your gym kit and how about heading out for exercise bright and early?

 2. Dress up, show up

 Lounging in your snug Pj’s might sound like the easier option, but a little sprucing up and getting dressed in your usual work clothes will help you mentally relocate-also you never know you may be summoned on an urgent Zoom call!

 Ensure that you’re sitting at a proper desk and chair.
 Most offices have been happy to send teams the right tools such as office chairs and desks to help minimise the impact and risks associated with the use of inadequate equipment.

 4. Task master blaster!

 I love ticking off a list.
 Sometimes I make lists containing a few things I’ve already done, just for the sheer delight of ticking the item off the list, I know… weirdo, but I’ll almost certain that I’m not the only one!
 Try Trello, Microsoft to- do.
 The added structure, the small victorious feeling you get when you tick off that task, will, if you’re anything like me, make you feel like a little Champ!